Update (Aug, 2025)

 Legion Pulse Pre-Workout drink: 1/2 serving, 11.75g

 This product serves as both a nootropic supplement and a pre-workout aid.
 It’s a well-designed product with no filler or questionable ingredients.
-The main components are: a moderate dose of caffeine for increased energy and focus, L-Citrulline for nitric oxide enhancement and improved blood flow, Betaine/TMG which helps control homocysteine levels and has several performance benefits, L-Theanine for its calming and focus-enhancing effects, Alpha-GPC as an effective acetylcholine precursor for cognitive enhancement, and electrolytes (sodium and potassium) to support hydration and muscle function.
+The main components are: a moderate dose of caffeine for increased energy and focus, L-Citrulline for nitric oxide enhancement and improved blood flow, Betaine/TMG which helps control homocysteine levels (this ingredient combines nicely with other supplements, such as NAD precursors) and has several performance benefits, L-Theanine for its calming and focus-enhancing effects, Alpha-GPC as an effective acetylcholine precursor for cognitive enhancement, and electrolytes (sodium and potassium) to support hydration and muscle function.

 Risk: low